mike99mac/mariacmdb/README.md

 WantedBy=multi-user.target
 ```

-- Set Apache to start at boot time and now.
+- Set Apache to start at boot time and start it in the current environment.

   - For Debian-based: